History of education in the Indian subcontinent: India

 The first Indian Institutes of Technology (IITs) were established in the 1950s to promote technical education in India.
 Today, there are 23 IITs in the country, which are considered the premier engineering universities.

 The Sarva Shikhsha Abhiyan aims to provide free and compulsory education as a fundamental right to children between the ages of 6 and 14.
 The Right to Education Act was passed in 2009.

 Pakistan

 For centuries, Pakistan has had an elaborate network of religious educational institutions known as madrasahs or maralsts.
 These institutions have faced criticism from both political elites and religious scholars for their conservatism and resistance to change.

 In the early 1970s, President Ali Bhutto imposed a new educational policy that nationalized all private educational institutions and placed greater emphasis on "agro-technical" education.
 The Bhutto government established a large number of rural and urban schools, including around 6,500 elementary schools, 900 middle schools, 407 high schools, 51 intermediate colleges, and 21 junior colleges.
 At the top of this system, he created Quaid-i-Azam University and the nationwide Allama Iqbal Open University, based in Islamabad, as well as Gomal University in Dera Ismail Khan in 1973.
-Ali Bhutto himself was educated at elite American and British universities.